 Development Costs 5: Quantity

-The amount of items that you are purchasing from a contractor will always affect the price of that garment.
+The number of items that you are purchasing from a contractor will always affect the price of that garment.
 The higher the quantity, the less the price.
 Learning how to produce apparel with your intended aesthetic, fit, finishes, and market level, while simultaneously staying within your price point, are invaluable to a designer’s success.

 Development Costs 6: Packaging

 Are you selling directly to the consumer, through resale channels, or both?
 If you’re selling direct, you’ll need to account for packaging costs.
 Whether it be a hanger or polybag for an apparel item, custom boxes, tissue paper, ribbon, brand information inserts, or luxury mailing containers, there is a cost.
-There will be fewer packaging costs if you’re going through resale channels, but of course the middle retailer will also take a cut of your profit margin.
+There will be fewer packaging costs if you’re going through resale channels, but of course, the middle retailer will also take a cut of your profit margin.